 Just before the third wheel is put down:

 After the third wheel is put down.
 If it looks like there are 4 wheels down, it is because of the reflection in the base.

 The next four parts to be put down (from right to left): copper washer, fly, clip, first cam.
 The clip/Circlip just needs a firm push with a screwdriver or similar to slide it into place.

 Those parts in place except for the first cam:

 The first cam in position:

-The wheel cover in place.
+The next picture is the wheel cover in place.
 It justs slips on if the gates are aligned and pointing away from the bar that the cover fits around.
 Otherwise it doesn't fit on easily.
-When the lock is put onto the door the bolts hold the wheel cover
+When the lock is put onto the door, the bolts hold the wheel cover

 against the base.
 Until then, it sits loosely over the wheels.